JuliaAI/LearnAPI.jl/docs/src/index.md

 LearnAPI.jl is a lightweight, functional-style interface, providing a collection of [methods](@ref Methods), such as `fit` and `predict`, to be implemented by algorithms from machine learning and statistics.
-Through such implementations, these algorithms buy into functionality, such as hyperparameter optimization, as provided by ML/statistics toolboxes and other packages.
+Through such implementations, these algorithms buy into functionality, such as hyperparameter optimization and model composition, as provided by ML/statistics toolboxes and other packages.
 LearnAPI.jl also provides a number of Julia [traits](@ref traits) for promising specific behavior.

 ```@raw html
 &#128679;